 The night is a mirror of the day.
 Paying attention to your night-time heart rate curve is a good way to start seeing the physiological effects of your lifestyle.
 If you find your optimal hammock-shaped heart rate reaction, you can also find a more relaxed, happier, and better performing you.

 Don’t have the tools for tracking your night-time heart rate?
-Until April 30, we’re offering a special pre-order price for the new Oura ring.
+Visit the our webshop and order the new Oura ring.